Tonylaats/Nuzlocke-Progress/Progress.md

 | <li> [ ] </li> | Rolling Fields | ?

 ## Journal
-### Day 1
+### Day 1 (6-3-2021)
 **Postwick**
 * Got my lvl 5 Scorbunny and nicknamed it 'Boenni'.

 **Route 1**
 * Caught Caterpie at lvl 4 and named it 'Wurmpie'.
 Became lvl 7.
 Evolved into Metapod.
-* Boenni became lvl 10
+* Boenni became lvl 10.

 **Route 2**
 * Caught Rookidee at lvl 5 and named it 'Fogel'.
 Became lvl 7.
 * Wurmpie became lvl 11.
 Evolved into Butterfree.
-* Boenni became lvl 12
+* Boenni became lvl 12.

 **Southern Wild Area**
 * Caught an Oddish at lvl 14 and named it 'Potplantje'.
-Became lvl 16
+Became lvl 16.
 * Boennie became lvl 16.
 Evolved into Raboot.
 * Wurmpie became lvl 14.

+**Route 3**
+* Caught a Klink at lvl 12 and named it 'Klonkie'.
+Became lvl 16.
+* Boennie and Potplantje became lvl 17.

+**Galar Mine**
+* Caught a roggenrola at lvl 14 and named it 'Stuk Steen'.
+Became lvl 18
+* Fogel became lvl 18.
+Evolved into Corvisquire.
+* Boennie, Potplantje, Klonkie and Wurmpie became lvl 18.

+### Day 2
+**Route 4**